mihaianghel/foursquare-integration-test/README.md

 ##Approach
-The application has a GUI component which calls a service with the data selected by the user.
-The service calls a DAO layer, which in the current implementation is a replicated Infinispan cache.
+The application has a GUI component which calls a service with the data selected by the user.The service calls a DAO layer, which in the current implementation is coupled to a replicated Infinispan cache.
 This is populated by regularly calling the Foursquare API through an HTTP client which supports 50 concurrent connections and has a timeout set for 5 seconds.
 The response from the API is de-serialized using Gson library, stored in the cache and sent to the view component for rendering.